acts-project/acts/docs/examples/howto/run_ckf_auto_tuning.rst

 Prerequisites
 -------------
 Since Optuna and Orion are independent frameworks, these need to be installed separately.
-The following setup works on LXPLUS that requires creating a virtual python environment:
+The following setup works on any machine with cvmfs access that requires creating a virtual python environment:

 .. code-block:: console